isomerpages/iras-taxacademy/_tomorrow-tax-professional/skillsfuture-study-awards.md

 **The following courses offered by Tax Academy are eligible for the SkillsFuture Study Awards:**<br>

--	Executive Tax Programme Level 3 (Advanced Tax Programme)
+-	Level III Advanced Tax Programme
--	Executive Tax Programme Level 3 (Advanced GST)
+-	Level III Advanced GST

 Only applicable for full programme participants